julia-derom/juliaderom-website/content/authors/admin/_index.md

 ---
 I am an Assistant Lecturer in Quantitative Methods and Q-Step at the Department of Political Science at UCL and a PhD candidate in Political Science at the University of Oxford, Nuffield College.

-In my research, I am particularly interested in the tension between the material and social calculus of individuals underpinning support for the welfare state.
+My research interests lie primarily in the consequences of inequality and social heterogeneity for public support for the welfare state.